Principal component analysis: Further considerations

-PCA is sensitive to the scaling of the variables.
+Because the eigenvalues and eigenvectors of $\Sigma^{(\alpha)}$ are those of $\Sigma$ scaled by $D$, the principal axes rotate toward any column whose variance has been inflated, exactly as the 2‑D example below illustrates.

 If we have just two variables and they have the same sample variance and are completely correlated, then the PCA will entail a rotation by 45° and the "weights" (they are the cosines of rotation) for the two variables with respect to the principal component will be equal.
 But if we multiply all values of the first variable by 100, then the first principal component will be almost the same as that variable, with a small contribution from the other variable, whereas the second component will be almost aligned with the second original variable.
 This means that whenever the different variables have different units (like temperature and mass), PCA is a somewhat arbitrary method of analysis.
 (Different results would be obtained if one used Fahrenheit rather than Celsius for example.)
 Pearson's original paper was entitled "On Lines and Planes of Closest Fit to Systems of Points in Space" – "in space" implies physical Euclidean space where such concerns do not arise.
 One way of making the PCA less arbitrary is to use variables scaled so as to have unit variance, by standardizing the data and hence use the autocorrelation matrix instead of the autocovariance matrix as a basis for PCA.
 However, this compresses (or expands) the fluctuations in all dimensions of the signal space to unit variance.

-Mean subtraction (a.k.a. "mean centering") is necessary for performing classical PCA to ensure that the first principal component describes the direction of maximum variance.
-If mean subtraction is not performed, the first principal component might instead correspond more or less to the mean of the data.
-A mean of zero is needed for finding a basis that minimizes the mean square error of the approximation of the data.
+Classical PCA assumes the cloud of points has already been translated so its centroid is at the origin.